osate/osate2/analyses/org.osate.analysis.flows/doc/latency.md

 ##Usage, Result Reports, and Examples

 The latency analysis plugin comes pre-installed with OSATE.
 In this section we describe how the latency analysis is invoked, how the latency results are presented, and a reference to example models.
+It also describes the preference settings supported by the latency analysis.

 ###Invoking the Latency Analysis
 Latency analysis is performed on AADL instance models.
 You invoke the analysis by selecting the instance model of interest in the AADL Navigator and then selecting the **Check Flow Latency** command in the main menu **Analyses/Timing**,